denten-books/plain-text/main.md

 ## Chapter 2: Phenomenology of a Photocopier
 `content, matter, form`

+### Abstract

+The chapter builds on the history of character encoding to include two major standards underlying the contemporary encounter with digital text: ASCII and Unicode.
+I approach the subject through the confused history of the distinction between form and content: two theoretical concepts crucial to understanding the distinction between binary and plain text.
+In the theoretical discussion, I find that going back to Plato and Hegel, "form" is at times used to indicate physical structure, and, at other times, to indicate immaterial categories in the ideal realm.
+A critical treatment of a more contemporary conversation about "surface" and "depth" of meaning reveals "form" as a mediating concept between thought and matter.
+A case study in extreme surface reading, in the bowels of a photocopier, opens a way to the distinction between print (where matter, form, and content lie flat) and screen (where the three layers come apart, providing only the illusion of flattened textuality).
 ### 1.3.1 Shaping Text

 What makes a text?
 In talking about texts of all kinds, literary scholars and